 As well as informational and entertaining topics, you could also post stunning images of some of your most impressive products on your blog – be sure to have these taken by a professional photographer for maximum effect.
 If you do decide to showcase your products in your blog, it’s wise to try and weave these posts into your narrative as naturally as possible, rather than making them blatantly promotional.

 For example, you could incorporate some of your products into a Top 10 list.
 Say, for instance, that you wish to promote your range of 4-carat diamond rings.
-You could write a post which rounds up the 10 best 4-carat diamond rings, with impressive images and links to the relevant product pages on your website.
-Be sure to give reasons for why each product has been chosen for the list, so that the reader will feel informed and satisfied that they have learnt something new.
+You could write a post that rounds up the 10 best 4-carat diamond rings, with impressive images and links to the relevant product pages on your website.
+Be sure to give reasons for why each product has been chosen for the list so that the reader will feel informed and satisfied that they have learnt something new.